larajoyce21/Iloilo-City-Info-App/README.md

 This application allows users to explore Iloilo City’s tourist attractions, accommodations, restaurants, government services, and emergency contacts with ease.

-It also includes an **admin panel** that enables administrators to manage content dynamically, ensuring that information is always updated and relevant.
+It also includes an **admin panel** that enables administrators to manage content, ensuring that information is always updated and relevant.

 ---